Monmouth University Scholarships 2025–2026 | Full Guide

 Beyond automatic and flagship awards, Monmouth offers several lesser-known programs that can make a real difference — especially for students with financial need, specific identities, or those pursuing special opportunities like ROTC or research.

-Knapp Endowed Scholarship (Communication) ~$1,000–$2,500 Outstanding Communication majors with leadership and oral performance skills No — department selects Varies by year Communication majors demonstrating excellence and leadership
+Knapp Endowed (Communication) $1,000–$2,500 Outstanding Communication majors with leadership/oral skills No — dept. nominates/applications possible Varies by year Communication majors excelling academically and in leadership Varies by department

 Hidden Gems FAQ